-The BEST way to recognize people who are operating out of the demonic is to take what they claim to be their “special messages given to them directly from God, Jesus, angels, or light beings,” and line it up with the actual true written Word of God.
+The BEST way to recognize people who are operating out of the demonic is to take what they claim to be their “special messages given to them directly from God, Jesus, spirit, angels, or light beings,” and compare it with the actual true written Word of God.
 The lies that are present in these so-called “words” can sometimes be tiny and obscure and hard to see, but they are there.
 And once you see the lies and contradictions, it’s like a blaring alarm and a blinding, strobing light that is screaming, “THIS IS NOT OF GOD!
 THIS IS NOT SCRIPTURE!
 THIS IS FALSE DOCTRINE!
 GET AWAY FROM IT!”
 And really, once you finally see through the web of half-truths and contradictions and find the lies, it’s impossible to not see it again.
 It actually becomes very easy to see the lies, and your discernment becomes sharper and stronger.

-So the bottom line is this: build your discernment by lining everything up with the written Word of God that has been properly interpreted within context, and you won’t be fooled by false doctrines from demons who come to you with soothing words and flowery philosophies that lead you slowly and inevitably, one step at a time, straight to destruction.
+Build your discernment by lining everything up with the written Word of God that has been properly interpreted within context, and you won’t be fooled by false doctrines from demons who come to you with soothing words and flowery philosophies that lead you slowly and inevitably, one step at a time, straight to destruction.